-(Update: 5th March 2017 – I decided that after three years of using Disqus on this site that I would disable it.
-My reason is not because Disqus is bad in any way, but because one of my goals in 2017 is to use as fewer plugins on this site as possible).
+(Update: 5th March 2017 – I no longer use Disqus – I decided after three years of using Disqus on this website that I would disable it.
+My reason is not because I learned that Disqus was bad or anything like that, but because one of my goals for 2017 is to reduce the number of plugins I use on this site.
+Thank you in advance).

-Now I am well aware of the downfalls of using a third party commenting system plugin in WordPress, yes Disqus may be more difficult for some users to get used to, yes page loading time might increase ever, ever, ever so slightly, but the benefits in my opinion, certainly outweigh the downfalls.
+Now, I am well aware of the downfalls of using a third party commenting system plugin in WordPress, yes, Disqus may be more difficult for some users to get used to, yes, page loading time might increase ever, ever, ever so slightly, but I learned that the benefits of using Disqus certainly outweighed the downfalls.

-One of the things that I immediately noticed within a few weeks of installing and using Disqus on this blog, was the level and depth of engagement received.
+One of the things that I immediately noticed within a few weeks of installing and using Disqus on this blog, was the level and depth of engagement my site received.

-As you know engagement is critical for any blog to thrive and grow, and I’ve had nothing but positive engagement since making the switch, I don’t just say that to be biassed at all, because I did have some doubts.
+As we know, engagement is critical for any blog to grow and thrive, and I’ve had nothing but positive engagement and interaction since making the switch to Disqus.

 Almost zero spam!
 (Update 26/05/2016)

-Disqus has learned over time what I consider to be spam and what I don’t, and now I get almost no spam whatsoever.
-A few months ago I was running Akismet alongside Disqus, I actually disabled that plugin a while back, and still zero spam.
+The software has actually learned, over time, what I consider to be spam and what I don’t, and now I get almost no spam whatsoever.

-It’s obvious to see that Disqus gets better with time, and as I’ve moderated comments, whitelisted comments from trusted folks in my community, blacklisted many, the platform has recognized over the course of time what I consider as spam and what I don’t.
-A very useful and clever feature if you ask me.
+And, as I continued to moderate comments, whitelist the ham from the trusted folks in my community, and blacklisted many, the platform recognized, over the course of time, what I consider as spam and what I didn’t.

-OK, so I’ve shared with your some good points and bad points, all based on my personal experience with using Disqus on my blog.
+OK, so I’ve shared with you some of the reasons why I love Disqus based on my personal experience with using the plugin on my blog.